faisalmibaig/docker_xo/README.md

 ## Docker Compose Prerequisites:
 1. Create and place the `config.toml` in the same directory as the `docker-compose.yml`
 ***
 **Note:** Unmodified, the container will run on port 80.
 Although this port is not exposed in the docker image or the in compose file, I would highly recommend placing this container behind a proxy.
-Also note that modifications need to create an image that uses a non-root user.
+Also note that modifications need to be made to create an image that uses a non-root user.